What Is Digital Analytics? Definition, Examples, & Tools

 Solutions Consultant, Amplitude

-Digital analytics is the process of collecting and analyzing product data from multiple digital sources to inform product and marketing strategies.
-Amazon and Netflix have famously leveraged digital analytics to power new features, but companies of all sizes can use digital analytics for a variety of uses, like minimizing churn, encouraging experimentation, and increasing the value of existing customers.
+Digital analytics collects and analyzes product data from multiple digital sources to inform product and marketing strategies.
+Amazon and Netflix have famously used digital analytics to power new personalized product features.
+However, companies of all sizes can use data analytics to improve decision-making.
+This helps them reduce churn, run experiments, and increase the value of existing customers.
+Web, digital marketing, and product analytics all fall under the umbrella of digital analytics.

 Key Takeaways

-• Digital analytics is the process of collecting, analyzing, and ultimately acting upon the data from all of your digital sources.
+• Digital analytics involves collecting, analyzing, and ultimately acting upon the data from all of your digital sources.

-• Companies use digital analytics to minimize churn, encourage experimentation, and increase the value of existing customers.
+• Companies use digital analytics to understand customer needs, minimize churn, and increase the value of existing customers.

 • There is a narrowing window of opportunity for businesses to adopt an analytics-first approach before they fall behind their competitors.